Are all Russia ties now sinister, or are some just business?

 Trump himself also has faced scrutiny over his business ties to Russia.
 In prepared remarks to the Senate and House intelligence committees, Trump's personal lawyer, Michael Cohen, disclosed that the Trump Organization had been pursuing a business proposal in Russia during the presidential campaign.
 Cohen has said that the proposal for a Trump Tower Moscow never came to fruition and denied it had any impact on the campaign, saying it was "solely a real estate deal and nothing more."

 No evidence has yet emerged that the business deals are being examined by special counsel Robert Mueller.
 The former FBI director is investigating the Kremlin's interference in the 2016 election and any possible coordination with Trump associates.

 As for Ross, the most obvious link to Putin is Kirill Shamalov, who is married to a woman who is said to be Putin's youngest daughter.
 Shamalov once owned more than 20 percent of Sibur, but has since cut that stake to 3.9 percent, according to the International Consortium of Investigative Journalists, the group that has been reviewing the new trove of documents.

-Another Kremlin link is Putin's old judo partner, Gennady Timchenko, the second largest shareholder of Sibur.
+Another Kremlin link is the Putin's old judo partner, Gennady Timchenko, the second largest shareholder of Sibur.

 Timchenko was sanctioned by the U.S. after Russia annexed the Crimea.
 The U.S. also barred banks from providing long-term financing to a gas company belonging to Sibur's largest shareholder, Leonid Mikhelson.